msztylko/programming-from-ground-up/sharing_code/README.md

 The new break point might actually be larger than what you asked for, because Linux rounds up to the nearest page.

 A **memory manager** is a set of routines that takes care of the dirty work of getting your program memory for you.
 Most memory managers have two basic functions - allocate and deallocate, `malloc` and `free` in C, respectively.
 When you need memory you call `allocate` and when you are done you call `deallocate` - this pattern of memory management is called **dynamic memory allocation**.
 The pool of memory used by memory managers is commonly referred to as the **heap**.

+Memory manager:
+ * marks each block of memory in the heap as being used or unused
+ * when you request memory, the memory manger
+   * checks to see if there are any unused blocks of the appropiate size
+   * if not, it calls the `brk` system call to request more memory
+* when you free memory it marks the block as unused